ryanhiroi/Git-and-GitHub-2/README.md

 ## Small update:
 I also try git clone and sync my edit from MacBook to my pc so it's very convinient.
+Also, I tryna find a way to delete the .DS_Store file on Mac because it's kinda annoying.